UKHackspaceFoundation/foundation/README.md

 **If you are not yet familiar with the Foundation, start here: [Organisational Overview and Structure](structure.md)**

+To catchup on the summary of live telegram debate, see **[Telegram Notes](telegramNotes.md)**

-For documentation produced by the foundation to support UK Hackspacea, please visit the [resources repo](https://github.com/ukhackspacefoundation/resources).
+For documentation produced by the foundation to support UK Hackspaces, please visit the [resources repo](https://github.com/ukhackspacefoundation/resources).

 Key Documents
 -------------